 Step 3.
 Complete the Requirements for Student Visa Application

-Once you have definite information about the student visa requirements from the embassy, complete the application before your appointment date.
-You will also need the documents translated into Spanish by an official translator.
+Once you have definite information about the student visa requirements from the embassy, consulate, or visa application center, complete the application before your appointment date.
+Foreign documents may need to be legalized or apostilled, and documents not issued in Spanish may need to be translated into Spanish by a sworn translator.

-Additionally, the embassy will not photocopy documents for you, so have the required photocopies.
-If you bring incomplete requirements, you will need to set another appointment again.
+Additionally, the embassy or visa application center will not photocopy documents for you, so prepare the required photocopies before your appointment.
+If you bring incomplete requirements, you may need to set another appointment.

 Step 4.
 Submit Your Visa Application